Berlin: Architecture

 The Fernsehturm (TV tower) at Alexanderplatz in Mitte is among the tallest structures in the European Union at 368 m.
 Built in 1969, it is visible throughout most of the central districts of Berlin.
 The city can be viewed from its 204 m observation floor.
 Starting here, the Karl-Marx-Allee heads east, an avenue lined by monumental residential buildings, designed in the Socialist Classicism style.
 Adjacent to this area is the Rotes Rathaus (City Hall), with its distinctive red-brick architecture.
 In front of it is the Neptunbrunnen, a fountain featuring a mythological group of Tritons, personifications of the four main Prussian rivers, and Neptune on top of it.
+Nearby is the Nikolaiviertel, the reconstructed oldest settlement area in the city.

 The Brandenburg Gate is an iconic landmark of Berlin and Germany; it stands as a symbol of eventful European history and of unity and peace.
 The Reichstag building is the traditional seat of the German Parliament.
 It was remodeled by British architect Norman Foster in the 1990s and features a glass dome over the session area, which allows free public access to the parliamentary proceedings and magnificent views of the city.

 The East Side Gallery is an open-air exhibition of art painted directly on the last existing portions of the Berlin Wall.
 It is the largest remaining evidence of the city's historical division.

 The Gendarmenmarkt is a neoclassical square in Berlin, the name of which derives from the headquarters of the famous Gens d'armes regiment located here in the 18th century.
 Two similarly designed cathedrals border it, the Französischer Dom with its observation platform and the Deutscher Dom.
 The Konzerthaus (Concert Hall), home of the Berlin Symphony Orchestra, stands between the two cathedrals.

 The Museum Island in the River Spree houses five museums built from 1830 to 1930 and is a UNESCO World Heritage site.
-Restoration and construction of a main entrance to all museums, as well as reconstruction of the Stadtschloss continues.
+Restoration and construction of a main entrance to all museums (James Simon Gallery), as well as reconstruction of the Berlin Palace (Stadtschloss) were completed.
 Also on the island and next to the Lustgarten and palace is Berlin Cathedral, emperor William II's ambitious attempt to create a Protestant counterpart to St. Peter's Basilica in Rome.
 A large crypt houses the remains of some of the earlier Prussian royal family.
 St. Hedwig's Cathedral is Berlin's Roman Catholic cathedral.

-Unter den Linden is a tree-lined east–west avenue from the Brandenburg Gate to the site of the former Berliner Stadtschloss, and was once Berlin's premier promenade.
+Unter den Linden is a tree-lined east–west avenue from the Brandenburg Gate to the Berlin Palace, and was once Berlin's premier promenade.
 Many Classical buildings line the street, and part of Humboldt University is there.
 Friedrichstraße was Berlin's legendary street during the Golden Twenties.
 It combines 20th-century traditions with the modern architecture of today's Berlin.